openeuropa/oe_webtools/modules/oe_webtools_analytics/README.md

 In order to be able to track visitors to your site the Webtool Analytics module needs a default configuration in the form of two variables:

-* Site ID: This is the unique ID that identifies our site.
+* Site ID: This is the unique ID that identifies your site.
 * Site path: This is the base path that leads to your site.

-This configuration can be provided using Drupal 8 configuration system or by providing them on your sites settings.php file:
+This configuration can be provided using Drupal 8 configuration system or by providing details in your sites settings.php file:

 ```
 $config['oe_webtools_analytics.settings']['siteID'] = ['123'];